feelware/vault/source-material/textbooks/data-computer-communications-william-stallings.md

 - Internet Protocol (IP): Used to **move blocks of data** from one host to another, across one or multiple routers
 - Transmission Control Protocol (TCP): Used to **ensure** that these blocks are delivered to the **right host**, to the **right process**, **reliably**

+> [!note]
- Two levels of entity addressing are needed:
+>  Two levels of entity addressing are needed:

-- Each host should have an address unique within the Internet
+>  - Each host should have an address unique within the Internet
-- Each process should have an address unique within the host.
+>  - Each process should have an address unique within the host.
 These addresses are called **ports**

-Every [layer](#Layers) appends certain information to the data to be sent
+TCP receives user data and breaks it down into **TCP segments**.
+Then, each [layer](#Layers) appends certain information to each segment.

 ![Protocol Data Units (PDUs) in the TCP/IP Architecture](../../utilities/attachments/Pasted%20image%2020250112210759.png)

-- Process passes down user data to TCP
-- TCP breaks down user data into **segments**, appending a TCP header to each one.
-This header includes:
-	- destination *port*
+1. TCP header:
+	- Destination port: which process should receive the data
+	- Sequence number: a sequential number is assigned to each segment to ensure ordering
-	- sequence number
+	- Checksum
+2. IP header:
+	- Host address: which host should receive the data
+3. Network header:
+	- Destination subnetwork address: #wip
-	- checksum
+	- Facilities requests (optional)
-- IP appends the destination *host address* to each segment (now called **IP datagram**)
-- Network-access layer appends destination *subnetwork address* and facilities requests to each datagram (now called **packet**)

 #### TCP and UDP